 - 1. What is the location of your proposed Better Block project? - 2.
 What is this place like currently? - 3.
 What steps (if any) have you already taken around this project?2 - 4.
-Do you know of any existing partnerships or events that could help leverage this project? - 5.
-What ideas do you have for re-imagining this space? - 6.
-How do you plan to engage community stakeholders?
+What ideas do you have for re-imagining this space? - 5.
+Do you know of any existing partnerships or events that could help leverage this project? - 6.
+Who are the local leaders and champions for this idea?